ARPOISE/ARpoise/php/dir/README.md

 # ARpoise-Directory Back End

 ## Overview
-This is an ARpoise internal version of PorPOISe used for the placing of artist's layers in the ARpoise directory.
+The porPOIse back end user interface was originally developed in 2009 by Jens de Smit, who worked for the AR company Layar (now defunct).
+This is an ARpoise version of PorPOISe used for the placing of artist's layers in the ARpoiseDirectory.

-The ARpoise directory has to be maintaned on www.arpoise.com.
+The ARpoise directory is maintained on www.arpoise.com.
 It contains a single "meta" layer, the Arpoise-Directory.
 The "**POI**s" of this layer define the name, url, attributes, and location of all the layers visible in ARpoise.
 Content creators who want to use ARpoise or AR-vos to deliver their 3D content via the apps, do not need to run this service.